isc-projects/bind9/doc/notes/notes-9.17.17.rst

   CDNSKEY record.
 This allows a clean rollover from one DNS provider to another when using a multiple-signer DNSSEC configuration. :gl:`#2710`

-- ``dnssec-signzone`` is now able to retain signatures from inactive predecessor keys without introducing additional signatures from the successor key.
-This allows for a gradual replacement of RRSIGs as they reach expiry.
-  :gl:`#1551`

 Bug Fixes
 ~~~~~~~~~

 - Authentication of ``rndc`` messages could fail if a ``controls``
   statement was configured with multiple key algorithms for the same
   listener.
 This has been fixed. :gl:`#2756`

-- When following QNAME minimization, BIND could use a stale zonecut from cache
-  to resolve the query, resulting in a non-minimized query.
-This has been
-  fixed :gl:`#2665`